Code-Institute-Submissions/MS1_Round_the_Bend/README.md

 ### Testing User Stories from User Experience (UX) Section

--   #### First Time Visitor Goals
+-   #### Visiting User Goals

-    1. As a First Time Visitor, I want to easily understand the main purpose of the site.
+    1. As a visiting user, I want to easily understand the main purpose of the site.

         1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
 Underneath there is a Hero Image with Text and a "Learn More" Call to action button.
         2. The main points are made immediately with the hero image
         3. The user has two options, click the call to action buttons or scroll down, both of which will lead to the same place, to learn more about the organisation.

-    1. As a First Time Visitor, I want to learn more about the organisation.

-        1. The user has two options, click the call to action buttons or scroll down, both of which will lead to the same place, to learn more about the organisation.

-    2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.
+    2. As a visiting user, I want to be able to easily navigate throughout the site to find content.

         1. The site has been designed to be fluid and never to entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
         2. At the bottom of the first 3 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
         3. On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.

-    3. As a First Time Visitor, I want to locate their social media links to see their following on social media to determine how trusted and known they are.
+    3. As a visiting user, I want to locate their social media links to see their following on social media to determine how trusted and known they are.
         1. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.
         2. At the bottom of the Contact Us page, the user is told underneath the form, that alternatively they can contact the organisation on social media which highlights the links to them.

--   #### Returning Visitor Goals

-    1. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+    4. As a visiting user, I want to find the best way to get in contact with the organisation with any questions I may have.

         1. The navigation bar clearly highlights the "Contact Us" Page.
         2. Here they can fill out the form on the page or are told that alternatively they can message the organisation on social media.
         3. The footer contains links to the organisations Facebook and Instagram page as well as the organization's email.
         4. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.

-    2. As a Returning Visitor, I want to be able to view the details of the routes.
+    5. As a visiting user, I want to be able to view the details of the routes.

         1. The routes are listed on the "Routes" page by country of destination.
         2. A short description of the route is provided with each route.
         2. Additional facts listed for each route are total length in km, approximate duration, starting location, final destination and the name of the user who submitted the route.

-    3. As a Returning Visitor, I want to download the gps file for the route of my choice.
+    6. As a visiting user, I want to download the gps file for the route of my choice.
         1. The routes are located on the "Routes" page.
         2. There is a button with the download symbol marked "GPX file" next to each individual route.

--   #### Frequent User Goals

-    1. As a Frequent User, I want to be able to post routes.
+    7. As a Frequent User, I want to be able to post routes.

         1. The user would already be comfortable with the website layout and can easily click the "Uploads" page.
         2. Here they can fill out the form.
         3.

-    2. As a Frequent User, I want to check to see if any new routes have been posted.

-        1. The user would already be comfortable with the website layout and can easily click the "Routes" page.

-    3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+    8. As a visiting user, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
         1. At the bottom of every page there is a footer which content is consistent throughout all pages.
-        2. To the right hand side of the footer the user can see "Subscribe to our Newsletter" and are prompted to Enter their email address.
+        2. In the middle of the footer the user sees a button marked "Subscribe to our Newsletter" and are prompted to Enter their email address.
         3. There is a "Submit" button to the right hand side of the input field which is located close to the field and can easily be distinguished.

 ### Further Testing